JTOne123/logonlabs-dotnet/README.md

 ```
 ---
-### Events
+### CreateEvent
 The CreateEvent method allows one to create events that are outside of our SSO workflows.
-UpdateEvent can be used to update any events made either by CreateEvent or by our SSO login.

 ```csharp
 using LogonLabs;
 using LogonLabs.Model;